Robert Means Thompson: Philanthropy

 He was an organizer of the Navy Athletic Association and the donor of the Thompson Cup, which is awarded to the member of the Navy Midshipmen who contributes most to the advancement of athletics at the Naval Academy.
 His interest in sport then extended to the Olympic Games, and was twice president of the American Olympic Association, once for the 1912 Summer Olympics, and again for the 1924 games.
 In 1912, he was also elected president of the New York Athletic Club.
 He also helped to organize the New York Chapter of the United States Naval Academy Alumni Association and served as its first president and as a trustee of the Naval Academy Alumni Association at Annapolis, Maryland.

 Thompson was president of the Society of Naval Architects and Marine Engineers and president of the Navy League, and owner of the yacht Katrina.
 He also visited Japan at the invitation of the Japanese government and was awarded the Order of the Rising Sun, Second Class, by the Emperor.
 He also received the Order of Vasa by the government of Sweden, and the Cross of Commander, French Legion of Honor, by the French government.

 Thompson became a companion of the Military Order of the Loyal Legion of the United States (MOLLUS) in 1874 through the Massachusetts commandery.
 He was active in MOLLUS affairs and was elected commander in chief 27 October 1927, and served in that capacity until his death.

-He was also a companion of the Naval Order of the United States and a strong supporter of the Navy League of the United States.
+He was also a companion of the Naval Order of the United States and was president of the Navy League of the United States.

 He co-edited the Confidential Correspondence of Gustavus Vasa Fox, Assistant Secretary of the Navy for the Navy Historical Society.

-Death and family life
+Personal life

 Robert Means Thompson was married to Sarah Gibbs, daughter of Rhode Island governor, William C. Gibbs.
 They had one daughter, Sarah Gibbs Thompson.
 He maintained a summer residence at Southampton, Long Island and in winter he could be found in Washington DC.

 He died while visiting his daughter and her husband, Stephen Hyatt Pell, at Fort Ticonderoga, New York, the commencement of the historic restored fortress being funded by his personal fortune in 1909.
-His memorial service was held at the chapel of the United States Naval Academy and he is buried with his wife in the churchyard of St. Mary's Episcopal Church in Portsmouth, Rhode Island.
+His memorial service was held at the chapel of the United States Naval Academy and he is buried with his wife in St. Mary's Episcopal Churchyard in Portsmouth, Rhode Island.